sebmaz93/JS_RS_GO_PY/README.md

-## JavaScript - Rust - Go - Python
+## Syntax Showdown

-#### a set of small projects demonstrating the same concept using
+#### a set of small projects demonstrating the same concept using different languages :
 - JavaScript / TypeScript
 - Rust
 - Go